PEOPLE-INSIDE/people-inside/README.md

 ## PEOPLE INSIDE
 University students takes classes according to the fixed timetable.
 At the meal time, too many people crowd into a cafeteria.
 Sometimes we must go to another cafeteria because there are no enough table.
 To take matters worse, we don't have much time, because another class begins soon.
 To have lunch, we have to wait for a seat in the cafeteria or go out to look for another cafeteria.
 After all, it's a fool's errand.
 From now we want to avoid this, We want to check the number of indoor people in advance.
 So, we made it, *PEOPLE-INSIDE*.<br>
 *PEOPLE INSIDE* is **a real-time people counting system using ultrasonic sensors**.
 It uses only four inexpensive ultrasonic sensors to determine the number of indoor personnel.
-And you can see this number in real time through the application. **In other words, our system aims to measure indoor congestion metrics.** This can be apply to all indoor rooms as well as university cafeterias.
+And you can see this number in real time through the application.<br>
+**In other words, our system aims to measure indoor congestion metrics.** This can be apply to all indoor rooms as well as university cafeterias.

 ### Our Purpose
 We are focusing on main purposes.